• Skip to primary navigation

 Instructions

-• Preheat oven to 350.
-Combine dry cake ingredients.
+• Preheat oven to 350 degrees F. Combine dry cake ingredients.
 Combine wet cake ingredients in separate bowl, then combine the two bowls.

 • Stir until they are well combined.
 Add batter to greased bundt pan.